 They are better known by the Special Metals Corporation tradename Inconel®, or the Haynes International Inc. trademark Hastelloy®.
-There are at least fifteen commercially-available nickel-chromium grades, with the potential for further development and refinement to support new applications.
+There are at least fifteen commercially-available nickel-chromium grades at this time.
+There is also potential for further development and refinement to support new applications.

-Inconel 718 is perhaps the most widely known and specified grade within this family of alloys.
-It was introduced in the 1960’s and initially used in the aerospace industry, but due to its ready availability in the market it was taken-up by the oil and gas industry.
-This was associated with wells moving offshore, drilling deeper with higher temperatures, pressures and corrosive contaminants.
-Other nickel-based alloys such as Hastelloy C276 and Inconel 625 provided sufficient corrosion resistance, but insufficient strength without extensive cold working.
+Inconel 718 is the most widely known and specified grade within this family of alloys.
+Introduced in the 1960s, it was initially used in the aerospace industry.
+However, due to its ready availability in the market it was adopted by the oil and gas industry.
+Because of this, the alloy has become associated with wells moving offshore, drilling deeper with higher temperatures, pressures and corrosive contaminants.
+Other nickel-based alloys such as Hastelloy C276 and Inconel 625 provided sufficient corrosion resistance.
+However, they had insufficient strength without extensive cold working.
 Martensitic stainless steels were limited by their potential for hydrogen embrittlement and stress corrosion cracking.
-Therefore, Inconel 718 quickly became a default choice for many pressure-containing and load-bearing components in aggressive environments.
+Therefore, Inconel 718 soon became a default choice for many pressure-containing and load-bearing components in aggressive environments.

 Inconel 718 offers very high levels of performance, both corrosion resistance and high strength.
 As such, applications will tend towards more aggressive environments as load-bearing components.
 The list of applications in oil and gas, plus chemical process industry, is extensive but includes wellhead and downhole components, sheathing, fasteners, gate valves, choke stems, packers, tubing hangers and other items for corrosive/sour service.